CalliEve/CalliEve/README.md

 ### Hi there 👋

-I am Bart Evers (online usually going by Callidus) a full-stack developer from the Netherlands, who also does DevOps work.
+I am Bart (usually going by Calli) a full-stack developer from the Netherlands, who also does DevOps work.

 - 💻 I’m currently working at [`Exivity`] as a DevOps engineer and at [`DMP`] as a full-stack developer
 - 🌱 I’m currently studying at [`Windesheim University of Applied Sciences`]